prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

   :status 200 OK:
     The wire transfer is known to the exchange, details about it follow in the body.
     The body of the response is a `TrackTransferResponse`.
-Note that the similarity to the response given by the exchange for a /track/transfer is completely intended.
+Note that the similarity to the response given by the exchange for a "GET /transfer" is completely intended.
+  :status 202 Accepted:
+    The exchange provided conflicting information about the transfer.
+Namely, there is at least one deposit among the deposits aggregated by ``wtid`` that accounts for a coin whose
+    details don't match the details stored in merchant's database about the same keyed coin.
+    The response body contains the `TrackTransferConflictDetails`.
+    This is indicative of a malicious exchange that claims one thing, but did something else.
+(With respect to the HTTP specficiation, it is not precisely that we did not act upon the request, more that the usual action of filing the transaction as 'finished' does not apply.
+In the future, this is a case where the backend actually should report the bad behavior to the auditor -- and then hope for the auditor to resolve it.
+So in that respect, 202 is the right status code as more work remains to be done for a final resolution.)
   :status 404 Not Found:
-    The wire transfer identifier is unknown to the exchange.
+    The instance is unknown to the exchange.
   :status 409 Conflict:
     The wire transfer identifier is already known to us, but for a different amount, wire method or exchange.

-  :status 424 Failed Dependency: The exchange provided conflicting information about the transfer.
-Namely,
+  :status 424 Failed Dependency:
-    there is at least one deposit among the deposits aggregated by ``wtid`` that accounts for a coin whose details don't match the details stored in merchant's database about the same keyed coin.
-    The response body contains the `TrackTransferConflictDetails`.
+    The exchange returned an error when we asked it about the "GET /transfer" status for this wire transfer.
+Details of the exchange error are returned.

   .. ts:def:: TransferInformation